Older adults who suddenly develop muscle pain and stiffness, especially in the shoulders, might have polymyalgia rheumatica.

 Over-the-counter nonsteroidal anti-inflammatory drugs, such as ibuprofen (Advil, Motrin IB, others) or naproxen sodium (Aleve), are not usually recommended for easing the signs and symptoms of polymyalgia rheumatica.

-Healthy lifestyle choices can help you manage the side effects that may result from corticosteroid treatment:
+Healthy lifestyle choices can help you manage the side effects that corticosteroid treatment can cause:

 Even though you'll start to feel better soon after you begin treatment, it can be frustrating having to take medication daily, especially one that can cause such serious side effects.
 Ask your health care team what steps you can take to stay healthier while you're taking corticosteroids.

 Your doctor might also know of local support groups in your area.
-Talking to others who are living with the same illness and challenges can be helpful.
+Talking to others who are living with the same illness and challenges might be helpful.

 You'll likely start by seeing your primary care doctor, who might refer you to a specialist in inflammatory disorders of muscles and the skeletal system (rheumatologist).

 Here's some information to help you get ready for your appointment.